NathanBrown-Work/Arduino_ColorDetection_Tracker/README.md

 This code was developed on Windows OS.

 IMPORTANT! -> The step motor, in current iteration, will continuously move the desired direction WITHOUT stopping.
 Be careful not to break the pulley object due to this lack of safeguard.
+IMPORTANT! -> The STL File for Foot_ThrIns_MotorSd is roughly 2mm too short.
+Use longer screws to actually reach (I used M3 x 12mm)

 Camera Slider Components (Amazon Link Attached):
 1. 2020 V Slot Aluminum Extrusion Linear Rail (11.81 Inches) (https://www.amazon.com/dp/B087PVM2NT?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)